otrv4/otrv4/otrv4.md

 1. Hash the 'sym_key_h': 'SHAKE-256(sym_key, 114)'.
 Let 'h' denote the
     resulting digest.
-Construct the secret key 'sk' from the first half of 'h' (57 bytes), and the corresponding public key 'H', as defined in the 'Public keys, Shared Prekeys and Fingerprints' section.
+Construct the secret key 'sk' from the first half of 'h' (57 bytes), and the corresponding public key 'H', as defined in the 'Public keys, Shared Prekeys, Forging keys and Fingerprints' section.
 Let 'prefix' denote the second half of the 'h' (from 'h[57]' to 'h[113]').

 2. Compute 'SHAKE-256("SigEd448" || byte(f) || byte(len(c)) || c || prefix ||
     m, 114)', where 'm' is the message to be signed.
 Let 'r' be the 114-byte